maubuz/2W6-Notes/docs/wk12/javascript_extras.md

 ## Execution Context

-At any given moment, the JavaScript engine is wrapping code being run inside an execution context (this of this as a bubble or a mini-world).
+At any given moment, the JavaScript engine is wrapping code being run inside an execution context (think of this as a bubble or a mini-world).
 This context includes four components:

 - The Global Object
 - The special 'this' object (pointer)